Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\begin{proof}[Proof of Lemma~\ref{lem:AlmostCanonicalPlacement} for the swap] Recall that $\p_{i-1}$ consists of all pieces introduced previously, including the left blue and left yellow pieces, whereas $\p_i$ additionally includes the orange, turquoise and the right blue and yellow pieces.
+\begin{proof}[Proof of Lemma \ref{lem:AlmostCanonicalPlacement} for the swap] Recall that $\p_{i-1}$ consists of all pieces introduced previously, including the left blue and yellow pieces, whereas $\p_i$ additionally includes the orange, turquoise and the right blue and yellow pieces.
 We now fingerprint the turquoise, orange, right blue, and right yellow pieces in this order.
-We use the intended placements of the those pieces shown in Figure~\ref{fig:swap-precise} (corresponding to the case where the variables have their middle values) and fingerprint the corners marked with dots.
-These intended placements are $O(\delta+(i-1)\slack)$-sound for any aligned $(i-1)\slack$-placement of the pieces $\p_{i-1}$, since the empty space has thickness $O(\delta)$ and the left blue and left yellow pieces have displacement of at most $(i-1)\slack$ compared to the shown placement, by the assumption of Lemma~\ref{lem:AlmostCanonicalPlacement}.
-We conclude using Lemma~\ref{lem:multipleFingerprints} (Multiple Fingerprints) that the displacement is $O(n^{-48})$, so the pieces must have an almost-canonical placement. \end{proof}
+We use the intended placements of those pieces shown in \Cref{fig:swap-precise} (corresponding to the case where the variables encode the value $0$) and fingerprint the corners marked with dots.
+These intended placements are $O(\delta+(i-1)\slack)$-sound for any aligned $(i-1)\slack$-placement of the pieces $\p_{i-1}$, since the empty space has thickness $O(\delta)$ and the left blue and yellow pieces have displacement of at most $(i-1)\slack$ compared to the shown placement, by the assumption of \Cref{lem:AlmostCanonicalPlacement}.
+We conclude using \Cref{lem:multipleFingerprints} (Multiple Fingerprints) that the displacement is $O(n^{-48})$, so the pieces must have an almost-canonical placement. \end{proof}